sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/README.md

 * Search of **quantum-inspired solutions** that can be implemented on classical computers.
 * Capacity to include **many variables in few qubits**.

+# 1. Quantum Circuits Generation

+In this paper we propose a novel technique for **quantum machine learning** (QML) which allows for grayscale-image datasets the **automatic generation of quantum-inspired kernels for classification** by using Quantum Support Vector Machine (QSVM), based on Multi-Objective Genetic Algorithms (MO-GA).

+The goal of the technique is to achieve the quantum circuit that provides the **best accuracy** on test data, as well as the **smallest ansatz size**.
+Since the objective of the fitness function is the test accuracy, we force the circuits-solution to be robust and to **avoid overfitting effects, being quantum classifiers with a high generalization power**.

+Taking into account the ansatz size, our goal is to minimize it as much as possible in order to have solutions that avoid expressivity problems.
+This is possible because we code identity gates, which allows the **possibility of eliminating gates, layers and even reduce the number of qubits in the circuits**.

+### 2.1 Quantum Circuits Optimization Algorithm

+* **Step 1**: Firstly, quantum gates H, CNOT and parameterized in the X,Y,Z axes with four associated angles are pre-coded to binary code.
+Each gate is coded into five bits, being the first three bits for gate selection and the last two bits for angle if necessary.
+During the process, binary strings (individuals) are created, which will encode for a specific ansatz.

+* **Step 2**: A starting population is created -Initial population.

+* **Step 3**: These individuals are evaluated in the **evaluation function or *fitness***.
+The output of this function will determine whether the individual is accurate for the given problem or not.
+In the proposed technique, the **binary strings are converted into quantum circuits** which will act as feature maps into QSVM.
+Firstly, the classifier is fitted with training set and then we make predictions over test set (data not previously seen by the model) **-seeking generalization power-**, getting the objetive of the fitness function.
+At the same time, we calculate the number of gates penalizing doubly the entangling operators due to a higher computational cost.
+We calculate a metric -Weight Control- in order to find a **balance between both metrics**, the accuracy and the reduction of number of gates.
+It is important since a high weight on the reducing circuit size objetive can lead less accuracy because of information loss.
+*
+* **Step 4**: We select the best individuals.
+We apply **genetic operators** of crossover (Two-points) and mutation (Flipbit), generating new individuals (offspring) for the next generation.
+These operators are applied with a probability *Pm* and *Pc* respectively.
+The mutation operator allows us to reach other points in the search space since it allows us to **avoid local minima**, making the search for the best solution more efficient.

+* **Step 5**: The process is repeated until convergence or when stop conditions are achieved. **The best individuals are kept in the Pareto front**.

+## 5. Files Description

+* circuit.py: We create the quantum operators that will composed the quantum circuit.
+* fitness.py: Evaluation fuction of the genetic algorithm (we fit 2 variables to return -the objetives)
+* gsvm.py: Genetic algorithm function with the genetic operators.
+We call the fitness function.
+* qsvm.py: We create a simulated quantum support vector machine by using sklearn.
+* encoding.py: In this file we create the encoding of the quantum gates and the parameters *θ*.
+* encoding2.py: This file is used to visualize the solution after the evolution.